 Accomplishing this requires cloning and modifying various aspects (including the filters) of LogicMonitor’s out-of-the-box Interfaces (64 bit)- DataSource.
 Ultimately, you’ll end up with three versions of the DataSource: one that applies only to Cisco devices and only monitors uplink ports; one that applies only to Cisco devices and monitors everything that is not an uplink; and one that applies to everything except Cisco devices.
 The following set of steps outline the process you need to follow to achieve this use case:

 It is a common practice to reconfigure existing non Active Discovery DataSources to have them apply automatically to multiple devices.
-The WinService- DataSource is often cloned and edited for the purpose of enabling Active Discovery to selectively filter and monitor certain Windows services.
+The Microsoft_Windows_Services DataSource is often cloned and edited for enabling Active Discovery to filter and monitor selected Windows services.
 For example, filtering can be used to monitor all services that contain “Windows” in their names and that are set to automatically start.

-Consider the output of the WMI query used for this class, displayed next.
+Consider the output of the WMI query used for this class, shown below.
 It represents the beginning of a very long list of services, obtained from a test device, by calling the win32_service class.

 $ !wmi h=10.37.13.177 select * from win32_service